 An important component of the traditional cropping system of smallholder farmers is Cowpea [Vigna unguiculata (L.) Walp] because it fixes atmospheric nitrogen, contributes to soil fertility improvement, drought tolerant and adapts to stressful environments where many crops fail to grow well (Ddamulira et al., 2015).
 Also, many cultivars have short growing cycle maturing within 60 to 80 days which makes them suitable for drought – prone regions (Tijjani & Atungwu, 2017).

-Cowpeas are one of the most well-known types of legume in the world, particularly in Niger, Nigeria, Burkina Faso, Mali and Senegal (Tijjani & Atungwu, 2017; Prince et al., 2020).
+Cowpeas are one of the most well-known types of legumes in the world, particularly in Niger, Nigeria, Burkina Faso, Mali and Senegal (Tijjani & Atungwu, 2017; Prince et al., 2020).
 They are known for their high nutritional value because they contain a variety of essential nutrients for the body, including fiber, proteins, minerals (iron, copper, potassium, and manganese), vitamin B, and low calorie content (Kamara et al., 2016; Kapravelou et al., 2020).
 On average, cowpea grain has 50–67% carbohydrates and 23-25% protein, and all the parts of the plant used for food are nutrient-dense, offering proteins and minerals; immature pods and seeds are used as vegetables; and grains are used to make a variety of snacks and dishes (Kankam et. al., 2019).
 In addition to its culinary use, cowpeas defend against soil erosion and provide ground cover that inhibits weed growth in single and intercropped plots (Singh et al., 2015).

-While the contributions of the agricultural sector to economic growth (Abdulsalam et al., 2021) and food security (Akinyetun, 2018; Sikora et al., 2018) is widely acknowledge, pests and diseases have been reported to reduce crop yields and overall output, and gradually contributing to food insecurity (Talwana et al., 2015).
-The issues with pest is compounded by inadequate identification and recognition of the harm they cause (Aghale et al., 2017; Coyne et al., 2018a), and plant-parasitic nematodes (PPN) are neglected in comparison to other pests and pathogens, despite the fact that they reduce crop production worldwide (Dababat & Fourie, 2018; Peng et al., 2018).
+While the contributions of the agricultural sector to economic growth (Abdulsalam et al., 2021) and food security (Akinyetun, 2018; Sikora et al., 2018) is widely acknowledged, pests and diseases have been reported to reduce crop yields and overall output, and gradually contributing to food insecurity (Talwana et al., 2015).
+The issues with pest are compounded by inadequate identification and recognition of the harm they cause (Aghale et al., 2017; Coyne et al., 2018a), and plant-parasitic nematodes (PPN) are neglected in comparison to other pests and pathogens, despite the fact that they reduce crop production worldwide (Dababat & Fourie, 2018; Peng et al., 2018).

-Plant-parasitic nematodes have been reported to cause stunted growth or poor stem stand, leaf chlorosis, delayed flowering, root necrosis, and, in certain cases, the death of extensively infected plants to cowpea, rice or maize roots (Coyne et al., 2018a).
+Plant-parasitic nematodes (PPN) have been reported to cause stunted growth or poor stem stand, leaf chlorosis, delayed flowering, root necrosis, and, in certain cases, the death of extensively infected plants to cowpea, rice or maize roots (Coyne et al., 2018a).
 Nematode-related crop losses are 14.6% in the tropics and subtropics and 8.8% in temperate regions, and root-knot nematodes and other plant parasitic nematodes lower the yield and quality of agricultural products, which costs the agricultural sector money (Kankam et. al., 2019).
 Also, it is estimated that each year, root-knot nematodes cause $157 billion in losses worldwide (Singh et al., 2015).
-These pests harm plants by developing a parasitic connection with them, which causes vascular cells to change into gigantic or multinucleate feeding structures that allow them to take advantage of water and nutrients (Coyne et al., 2018a; Kankam et. al., 2019).
+These pests harm plants by developing a parasitic connection with them, which causes vascular cells to change into gigantic or multinucleate feeding structures that allow the nematodes to take advantage of water and nutrients (Coyne et al., 2018a; Kankam et. al., 2019).

 Despite the fact that PPN can drastically lower agricultural productivity, little attention has been paid to the harm they inflict, their diversity, and management.
 This undoubtedly have an impact on the future food security of the expanding populations of developing nations like Nigeria that rely significantly on agriculture.
 Also, there is little information on nematode diversity in soil of rainforest vegetation in Rivers State; much of it is found in grey literature, such as institute reports or conference abstracts, rather than in widely read, peer-reviewed journals.
-This study therefore aimed to assess the incidence of root knot nematodes in cowpea rhizosphere soil of rainforest vegetation during two seasons.
+This study therefore aimed to assess the incidence of root-knot nematodes in cowpea rhizosphere soil of rainforest vegetation during two seasons.

 MATERIALS AND METHODS